filecoin-project/venus/README.md

 ## Usage

-The [Getting Started](https://github.com/filecoin-project/go-filecoin/wiki/Getting-Started) wiki page contains a simple sequence to get your Filecoin node up and running and connected to a cluster.
+The [Getting Started](https://github.com/filecoin-project/go-filecoin/wiki/Getting-Started) wiki page contains a simple sequence to get your Filecoin node up and running and connected to a devnet.

 The [Commands](https://github.com/filecoin-project/go-filecoin/wiki/Commands) page contains further detail about specific commands and environment variables, as well as scripts for for setting up a miner and making a deal.